VIA

 There are three main types of work visas in Brazil: permanent visa, VITEM V visa, and VITEM II visa.

-VITEM V visa is a temporary visa and the one most commonly issued to foreign nationals in industries like tech, research, and other services.
-These visas are mandated by a contract and agreement between employer and employee.
-Approval from the Ministry of Labor and Employment is required.
+VITEM V visa | Most common visa Temporary visa for foreign nationals in industries like tech and research Approval from the Ministry of Labor and Employment is required |

-VITEM II visa or business trip visas are only granted for foreign nationals who need to travel for business.
-When granted this visa, the individual can’t accept any money from companies while traveling.
-This is a more specialized option that is valid for up to 10 years and allows the individual to travel within the country for 90-day periods.
+VITEM II visa | Granted for foreign nationals who want to travel for business Specialized option that is valid for up to 10 years and allows you to travel to the country for 90-day periods at a time |

 Each visa has different requirements for approval.
 As the VITEM V visa is the most common, most foreign employees trying to work within Brazil need to meet the following requirements:

-• 2 years of relevant experience in the field in which they are obtaining a job and 9 years of education or
+2 years of relevant experience in the field in which they are obtaining a job and 9 years of education or

-• A relevant degree from a university with 1 year of professional experience or
+A relevant degree from a university with 1 year of professional experience or

-• A postgraduate degree in a relevant field with no professional experience
+A postgraduate degree in a relevant field with no professional experience

 Companies need to complete the required paperwork for a work permit before their employee can apply for the visa.
 The permit states that the employee in question has a job lined up by the given employer.
 Employees can’t apply for a visa without having one of the temporary or permanent residence visas.